mmontano08/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 4
 ## Study Design: MechaCar vs Competition

 A significant intercept could mean that the significant features such as weight and horsepower may need scaling interpteting to help improve the predictive power of the vehicle.
-Alternatively, it may mean that there are other variables that can help explain the variability of our dependent variable that have not been included in our model.
-A null hypothesis: Number of passengers in the Vehicle Statistical test is described: Possible total weight in vehicle verses size of the vehicle and how it peforms.
+On the other hand, it may mean that there are other variables that can help explain the variability of our dependent variable that have not been included in the model.
+The null hypothesis: Number of passengers in the Vehicle Statistical test is described: Possible total weight in vehicle verses size of the vehicle and how it peforms.

-Data for the statistical test:
-	# of possible vehicle passwngers and effect on vehicle performace.
+Data for the statistical test: number of possible vehicle passengers and effect on vehicle performace.